-Stow Lake is a beautiful man-made gem in the heart of Golden Gate Park.
-At this San Francisco attraction, there are several things to do including hiking to the top of Strawberry Hill, taking a pedal boat out on the lake, and spending a little time relaxing in the Chinese Pavilion.
+Stow Lake is a beautiful man-made lake in the heart of Golden Gate Park.
+At this San Francisco attraction, there are several things to do, including hiking to the top of Strawberry Hill, taking a pedal boat out on the lake, and spending a little time relaxing in the Chinese Pavilion.

 During your visit, make sure you also spend a little time soaking in the beauty of Huntington Falls and watching the birds and turtles playing around in the water.

-I love stopping here when I'm in Golden Gate Park.
-It's quiet and the scenery is beautiful.
+I love stopping at Stow Lake when I'm in Golden Gate Park.
+It's quiet, and the scenery is beautiful.

-There's are some fun things to see and do here - yet it's not as touristy or crowded as some of the other attractions in the park.
+There are some fun things to see and do here - yet it's not as touristy or crowded as some of the other attractions in Golden Gate Park.

 The lake is a pretty decent size – so you could spend a relaxing hour or two on the boat.
-There are usually plenty of boats available, so you don't need to worry about making a reservation in advance.
+Plenty of boats are usually available, so you don't need to worry about making a reservation in advance.

 One of the things that I love to do here is hiking and running on the trails.
 You have a couple of options.